CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

 ### Task 4: Autoscaling on Azure Kubernetes Service cluster

-In this task, you will be enabling the cluster autoscaler for the existing AKS cluster and you will be autoscaling the cluster node pools.
+In this task, you will be enabling the cluster autoscaler for the existing AKS cluster, and you will be autoscaling the cluster node pools.

 1. Navigate back to your Windows command prompt.
-If you are not logged into Azure, log in to Azure with the below command.
+If you are not logged into Azure, log in to Azure with the command below.

     ```
     az login -u <inject key="AzureAdUserEmail"></inject> -p <inject key="AzureAdUserPassword"></inject>
     ```

-1. In order to set up the Kubernetes cluster connection, run the below command.
+1. In order to set up the Kubernetes cluster connection, run the following command.

     ```
     az aks get-credentials --resource-group ContosoTraders-<inject key="DeploymentID" enableCopy="true"/> --name contoso-traders-aks<inject key="DeploymentID" enableCopy="true"/>